opensquare-network/sima-spec/governance/v1/README.md

 }
 ```

 - cid: it indicates the target action this comment is responding to.
-The target action can be a discussion, proposal
+The target action can be a discussion, or another
+  comment.

+Note:

+- SIMA spec don't support 3rd level comments which means we can leave a comment to a proposal or discussion comment, but
-  context, or another comment.
+  not a comment of another comment.

 ### Upvote/downvote